apache/pekko/docs/src/main/paradox/typed/logging.md

 ### Logger names

-It can be useful to enable debug level or other SLF4J backend configuration for certain modules of Akka when troubleshooting.
+It can be useful to enable debug level or other SLF4J backend configuration for certain modules of Pekko when troubleshooting.
 Those logger names are typically prefixed with the package name of the classes in that module.
 For example, in Logback the configuration may look like this to enable debug logging for Cluster Sharding: